dendronhq/dendron-site/vault/dendron.guides.tips.md

 - Problem:
    - You are currently in `foo` and you want to create the note `foo.child1.child2.my-note`.
 You don't want to type out the full path.
 Is there an easier way to create `my-note` than typing out the full path?
 - Solution:
-  - VSCode doesn't support autocomplete inside the quick input widget which Dendron uses for lookups.
+  - VS Code doesn't support autocomplete inside the quick input widget which Dendron uses for lookups.
 We are experimenting with different ways of getting around this.
   - Today, the workaround is to create a wiki-link inside another note and navigate via link to create it.
   - Another method, if you know you will be creating multiple children under a single deeply nested parent, is to pin the parent and create the child from the parent